 Number of implemented cases*

 Olsi Kaçiu was tortured by police and forced to give a statement which was later used to convict him.
-The Strasbourg court found that his torture and unfair trial had violated Mr Kaçiu’s basic rights.
-As a result of this case and others, a range of reforms were introduced to prevent the ill-treatment of detainees and the use of evidence obtained through ill-treatment.
+The European court found that his torture and unfair trial had violated Mr Kaçiu’s basic rights.
+As a result of this case and others, a range of reforms was introduced to prevent the ill-treatment of detainees and the use of evidence obtained through ill-treatment.

 * This figure includes all judgments and decisions from the European Court of Human Rights (including friendly settlements) concerning which the Council of Europe’s Committee of Ministers has decided that all necessary follow-up measures have been taken.
 Source: the database of the Department for the Execution of Judgments of the ECHR, HUDOC-EXEC.